Geonovum/test-ogc-json-fg/example-datasets.md

 **Result**

-We drag-and-drop the JSON-FG file with geometries in the geometry member in QGIS.
+We drag-and-drop the JSON-FG file with geometries in the "geometry" member in QGIS.
 See result below.

 ![BGT features in JSON-FG visualized in QGIS](media/bgt-json-fg-in-qgis.png)